 Step 3: Review the results.
 For hips, look for a rating of GOOD or EXCELLENT.
 FAIR is acceptable but not ideal.
 Any rating below FAIR is a concern.
 For elbows, look for NORMAL.

 Step 4: Check the eye clearance date.
 ACVO eye exams expire annually, so the clearance needs to be within the past 12 months of the breeding.
-An expired eye clearance doesn’t count.
+An expired eye clearance does not count.

 Step 5: Check for a CHIC number.
 A CHIC (Canine Health Information Center) number means the dog has completed all four GRCA-required tests and the results are on file.
 This is the clearest single indicator of a comprehensive health testing program.

-Step 6: If the breeder won’t provide the AKC registered name of both parents, treat that as a red flag.
-There’s no legitimate reason to withhold it.
+Step 6: If the breeder will not provide the AKC registered name of both parents, treat that as a red flag.
+There is no legitimate reason to withhold it.

 Citation capsule: The OFA’s CHIC program consolidates health test results for individual dogs.
 A CHIC number confirms that a dog has completed all breed-recommended tests and the results are publicly accessible.
 For golden retrievers, CHIC requires OFA hips, OFA elbows, ACVO eye exam, and ACVIM cardiac exam (Orthopedic Foundation for Animals, CHIC Program, 2024).